koehlersimon/textile/README.md

 - Provides a new content element of type "Markdown" wich lets you create Textile Markdown language code
 - Provides a handy ViewHelper to use "<f:textile.parse>" in your own extensions!
 - Based on the "Textile" Markdown parser: https://textile-lang.com/
+- Renders shortcodes of internal links to pages!

 ### Official documentation:
 You will find the official documentation als in German and Spanish here: